zzAzz/Archon/README.md

    - Implements the Model Context Protocol for AI IDE integration
    - Built from the mcp/Dockerfile
    - Communicates with the main container's Graph Service
-   - Provides a standardized interface for AI IDEs like Windsurf, Cursor, and Cline
+   - Provides a standardized interface for AI IDEs like Windsurf, Cursor, Cline, and Roo Code

 When running with Docker, the `run_docker.py` script automates building and starting both containers with the proper configuration.